 1. Unwrap them when they arrive

-Clogs sent through the post will arrive packed in bubble wrap.
-You should remove them from this as soon as they arrive and let them breathe: this is because even very small amounts of residual moisture in the wood of new clogs can become trapped in the plastic and cause mould and discolouration over time.
+Clogs sent through the post will arrive packed in tissue paper.
+You should remove them from this as soon as they arrive and let them breathe: this is because even very small amounts of residual moisture in the wood of new clogs can become trapped in the packaging and cause discolouration of metal and leather components.

 The worst thing you can do for wet clogs is put them next to – or on top of! – the radiator.
 This risks cracking the wood.
 Just let them dry slowly in a ‘normal’ environment such as a porch or hallway.

 Standing water should be brushed or wiped off leather goods or clogs that have got very wet or saturated.
 After that, just leave things to dry out naturally – they all do, eventually.
 It’s a bad idea to rub them vigorously and turn the hairdryer on them.
-Your own skin wouldn’t respond well to that kind of treatment and neither does leather!
+Repeated cycles of wetting and drying aren’t healthy for leather, and will make wooden clog soles more prone to cracking.

 Clog soles are varnished and wax polished before dispatch.
 If the soles are undyed, simply apply a beeswax polish every now and again to keep the wood looking good and to enhance its water resistance.
 If you have black soles which are looking scuffed and sad, the blacking can be touched up with Indian ink, any suitable wood dye, or even a black marker pen.
 You should wax them afterwards to seal in the dye.